Best Startup Business Loans in December 2024

 Time to fund: Some alternative lenders offer same-day business loans, while others typically approve and issue funds within one to three business days.
 In contrast, traditional lenders can take up to two weeks or longer to approve and process your loan, with SBA loans taking around 30 to 90 days.

-Collateral required: Collateral is anything of value you put up as security for a loan, such as real estate, inventory, equipment, accounts receivable or other assets.
+Collateral required: Collateral is anything of value you own and put up as security for a loan, such as real estate, inventory, equipment, accounts receivable or other assets.
 The lender can seize the collateral if you default on the loan.

-Loan purpose: Some lenders restrict how you spend the funds.
+Consideration Loan purpose: Some lenders restrict how you spend the funds.
 For example, you can’t use an SBA microloan to pay off existing debt or purchase commercial real estate.
 If you want to cover the widest range of business expenses, consider a working capital business loan or working capital line of credit.

-Alternatives to startup business loans
+Alternatives to loans for new businesses

 Business credit cards